ZenGo-X/signature-simulation/eip/eip.md

 The case of a rogue contract is irrelevant, as such a rogue contract can already facilitate the attack regardless of the existence of the EIP-712 formatted message.

 Having said that, a rogue contract may try to abuse this functionality in order to send some maliciously crafted string in order to exploit vulnerabilities in wallet rendering of the string.
-Therefore wallets should treat this string as an untrusted input and handle its renderring it as such.
+Therefore wallets should treat this string as an untrusted input and handle its rendering as such.

 ### Analysis of the proposed solution